Old Man of Stoer: Climbing

 Climbing equipment left at the top of the stack.

 The Old Man of Stoer is popular with climbers due to its height and approachability.
 It was first climbed in 1966 by Brian Henderson, Paul Nunn, Tom Patey, and Brian Robertson.
 Along with Am Buachaille and the Old Man of Hoy, it has become something of a legend among climbers.

-In September 2024 Jim Miller, Alan Thurlow along with Aden Thurlow 11 years old, who lead climbed the route to the top, became the youngest person to lead the climb on “The Old Man of Stoer”.
+In September 2024 Jim Miller, Alan Thurlow and 11-year-old Aden Thurlow, who lead climbed the route to the top and became the youngest person to lead the climb on “The Old Man of Stoer”.

 To gain access to the foot of the stack, a Tyrolean traverse is necessary, which may require a swimmer to put it in place.
 There are a number of routes of varying levels of difficulty.

 In the Channel 4 television programme Hidden Talent, 45-year-old Maggie Reenan climbed the stack after 18 days of intensive training, after her natural aptitude for climbing was discovered.